Bishma/blog/content/posts/clip-on-raskog-accessories.md

 {{< /layout/image-squash >}}

 I got as far as functional prototypes before I got distracted by other projects.
 Being one of my first designs in Fusion 360 what I had created was not easy to modify.
-Then in the winter of '21 PrusaPrinters ran a [contest](https://blog.prusaprinters.org/organization-contest-announcement_42886/) for organizer designs which spurred me to finish things up.
+Then, in the winter of '21, PrusaPrinters ran a [contest](https://blog.prusaprinters.org/organization-contest-announcement_42886/) for organizer designs which spurred me to finish things up.
 I recreated my designs in a more maintainable way and got them to a releasable state before the contest ended.

+Here's what's included.

 ## One Piece Hooks